Stringcode-Limited/school-management/readme.md

 4. Commit changes to the branch and push to the repository.

-5. Come back to to the repository and open a pull request on the development branch.
+5. Come back to to the repository and open a pull request on the main branch.

 6. Do not merge your pull request yourself.
 Wait for review and merging.